Philippines Annual Conference East of the United Methodist Church

 ...

 As we struggle with various issues, let us always be vigilant and keep our eyes on Jesus.
-The church must guard against those who would change our agenda, even into chasing a butterfly.

 ...

-The church is an inclusive community of believers.
 There is an inclusiveness of the church where we must always take care that we do jot exclude the included.
 What has troubled me a while is that our church has been static without much growth.
 There is an urgent need to nurture those who are already in the church into a deeper faith in Christ.
 The tree whose roots run deep need not fear the storm.
 We must also steer clear of becoming a maintenance church and move in the direction of winning souls.

 ...